anish-patil/bmp280-with-Arduino/README.md

 # bmp280-with-Arduino
-Accessing Data from BMP280 sensor to calculate height and detect if the module is in liftoff, descent or static.
+Accessing Data from BMP280 sensor to calculate height and detect if the module is in liftoff, descent or static mode.
 Helps in finding of Epogee